Introduction

 Hobbies

 .
-Some dummy data will help us explore different approaches in a practice way.
+Some sample data will help us explore different approaches practically.
 Consider four authors:

 Author 1's hobby is to play